bsenst/agents-capstone-project/README.md

 > **Track:** Agents for Business / Freestyle
 > **Target Repository:** [bsenst/praxis-it](https://github.com/bsenst/praxis-it)

+This prototype was designed, developed, and iterated using **Google AI Studio**, utilizing its agentic AI coding environment.

 ---

 ## 📖 Project Overview & Problem Statement

-Modern healthcare digitalization requires practitioners to keep up-to-date with complex, rapidly evolving IT specifications, guidelines, and security practices (e.g., Telematics Infrastructure, KIM-Dienst, eHBA, and DSGVO regulations).
+Healthcare digitalization requires to keep up-to-date with evolving IT specifications, guidelines, and security practices (e.g., Telematics Infrastructure, KIM-Dienst, eHBA, and DSGVO regulations).
 The repository `bsenst/praxis-it` acts as a central hub of Quarto Markdown (`.qmd`) documents documenting medical IT knowledge.

-However, adding, auditing, and organizing incoming articles into this repository is highly friction-filled.
-Busy clinical personnel lack the time to manually search through dozens of existing `.qmd` categories, determine if an article's topic has already been covered, write formatted Quarto summaries, or determine where to insert new information.
+However, adding, auditing, and organizing incoming articles into this repository is friction-filled.
+Manually searching through dozens of existing `.qmd` categories, determine if an article's topic has already been covered, write formatted Quarto summaries, or determine where to insert new information.

 ### 💡 The Solution: Praxis-IT Agent Studio
 An intelligent **Multi-Agent Co-Processing Workspace** that automates the verification, summarization, and routing of medical-IT articles.
 Using a fully integrated interface, it coordinates two distinct, specialized agents to streamline this workflow while ensuring **100% operational uptime** through a **zero-dependency, resilient offline-heuristic engine**.